nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Compiling_software_on_Mahuika.md

 # Cray Programming Environment

-The Cray Programming Environment ../../../ the Cray compiler, various libraries and tools.
+The Cray Programming Environment includes the Cray compiler, various libraries and tools.
 These work nicely together and provide certain user-friendly features by using compiler wrappers.
 This works very similar as the Cray XC environment, provided on Māui, and is described